DEEPIKAKANNAN25/AWS_Project/README.md

 🖼️ 1.
 Bucket Name Setup ([images/1-bucket-name.png](images/1-bucket-name.png))

-            Description:This step shows the creation of a new S3 bucket.
-You must enter a globally unique bucket name (e.g., my-portfolio-bucket-demo).
+            I logged in to the AWS Management Console, navigated to S3, and clicked "Create bucket."
+I entered a unique bucket name (my-portfolio-bucket-demo) and selected a region

              Key Setting:Choose the AWS Region close to your target audience to minimize latency.

 🖼️ 2.
 Object Ownership Configuration ([images/2-object-ownership.png](images/2-object-ownership.png))

-             Description:Configure who owns and manages uploaded objects in the bucket.

-             Best Practice:Select Bucket owner enforced to ensure the bucket owner controls all objects (helps with access consistency).
+             I selected "Bucket owner enforced" to ensure the bucket owner controls all objects.
+This helps with access consistency.

 🖼️ 3.
 Block Public Access Settings ([images/3-block-public-access.png](images/3-block-public-access.png))

-             Description:AWS blocks public access by default for security.

-             Action:Uncheck Block all public access if your goal is to host a public website.
+             I unchecked "Block all public access" since my goal was to host a public website.

-             Warning:Only disable this if you understand the implications — this bucket will be readable by the public.
+             Warning: Only disable this for public websites, as it allows global read access—ensure your bucket policy is restrictive to avoid security risks.
 🖼️ 4.
 Versioning Configuration ([images/4-versioning-settings.png](images/4-versioning-settings.png))

-             Description:Versioning helps you keep multiple versions of an object (useful for rollback).

-             Optional:Enable versioning for production environments; it’s not mandatory for static websites.
+            I enabled versioning for backup and recovery (optional but recommended).

 🖼️ 5.
 Encryption Type Selection ([images/5-encryption-type.png](images/5-encryption-type.png))

-              Description:You can choose to encrypt your data at rest using Amazon S3-managed keys (SSE-S3) or AWS KMS keys (SSE-KMS).

-               Best Practice:Use SSE-S3 for simplicity unless compliance requires KMS.
+              I enabled server-side encryption (SSE-S3) for security.

 🖼️ 6.
 Create Bucket Confirmation ([images/6-create-bucket.png](images/6-create-bucket.png))

-             Description:This screenshot confirms clicking the Create bucket button at the bottom of the page.

-             Outcome:A new bucket is successfully created with the specified configuration.
+             I reviewed the settings and created the bucket.

 🖼️ 7.
 Bucket Created Successfully ([images/7-object-created-success-message.png](images/7-object-created-success-message.png))

-             Description:AWS confirms that your bucket has been created.

-             Next Step:Click the bucket name to open it and configure it for website hosting.
+             After creation, I clicked the bucket name to open its dashboard.

 🔐 Part 2 – Bucket Policy Configuration (Screenshots 8–9)

 🖼️ 8.
 Add Policy JSON Document ([images/8-policy-json-document.png](images/8-policy-json-document.png))

-          Description:In the Permissions tab, add a Bucket Policy that grants public read access to objects.
+           I went to the "Permissions" tab in the bucket dashboard.
+I added a policy to grant public read access to objects.
+This allows the website to be viewed publicly.

-          Purpose:This allows anyone on the internet to access the files hosted in your S3 bucket.